13th August 2018

 Missing teeth expose other tooth surfaces

 The gap of a missing tooth doesn’t just leave an area of your gums open and exposed, but they also leave the surfaces of your neighbouring teeth exposed too.
 These unsupported teeth could drift into the gap, creating misaligned teeth and altered function.
 However, these gaps that expose usually hidden tooth surfaces create extra nooks and crannies for bacteria and food debris to build up.
-These hard-to-reach places are ideal for the development of cavities and decay, requiring further treatments that could’ve otherwise been prevented.
+These hard-to-reach places are ideal for the development of cavities and decay, requiring further treatments that would have otherwise been prevented.
 You could even run the risk of losing another tooth via extraction should this decay worsen.
 Opting to replace a missing tooth saves your remaining teeth from developing unnecessary cavities, so you won’t have to replace anymore!

 Missing teeth affect your jaw function and bite